Carry Respect, Not A Blade

 Hospital

-Emma and Lauren were told the ambulance number and ran wildly round the ambulance bay trying to find it.
-They eventually found it but Joe had been unloaded already and the paramedic was cleaning up.
-When Emma said who they were looking for, other hospital staff came out and chaperoned us to a small clinic room.
+Emma and Lauren were given the ambulance number and ran frantically around the ambulance bay trying to locate it.
+They eventually found the vehicle, but Joe had already been unloaded, and a paramedic was cleaning up.
+When Emma explained who they were looking for, other hospital staff came out and escorted them to a small clinic room.

 Joe's Passing

-Emma and Lauren remained in that room until 20:15 when 2 female staff members entered the room.
-The look on their faces said it all, they informed Emma and Lauren that ‘Despite their best efforts, Joe had sadly died on the way to theatre.’
-Lauren became even more hysterical screaming, and Emma left the room to go outside.
-Emma proceeded to phone Phil to break the devastating life changing news.
+Emma and Lauren remained in the room until 20:10, when two female staff members entered.
+The look on their faces said everything.
+They gently informed Emma and Lauren: “Despite our best efforts, Joe sadly died on the way to theatre.”

-Emma and Phil remained at the hospital for some time asking to see Joe.
-They were informed that they couldn’t as he was now evidence of a murder investigation.
-Lauren left at some point as she was in such a state.
-Emma and Phil made the horrendous calls to their daughter Bethany, and both sets of grandparents.
+Emma and Phil stayed at the hospital for some time, asking to see Joe, but were told they could not, as he was now part of a murder investigation.
+Lauren left at some point, overwhelmed by her grief.
+Emma and Phil then had the unimaginably difficult task of breaking the news to their daughter Bethany and both sets of grandparents.

 Social Media

-They received 100’s of messages asking if the rumour was true, asking if it was their Joe, messages of condolences and wanting more information.
+They received hundreds of messages—people asking if the rumour was true, confirming if it was indeed their Joe, sending condolences, and seeking any information about what had happened.

 The Investigation & Trial